SuperSonicSites/Holloway/content/en/privacy-policy.md

 Your consent to this privacy policy, followed by your submission of such information, represents your agreement to this transfer.

-Alan Stevenson Financial Services Inc. will take all measures reasonably necessary to guarantee the secure processing of your data, in accordance with this privacy policy, and no transfer of your personal data will be made to an organization or a country, unless adequate controls are in place, including security of your data and other personal information.
+Studio Holloway will take all measures reasonably necessary to guarantee the secure processing of your data, in accordance with this privacy policy, and no transfer of your personal data will be made to an organization or a country, unless adequate controls are in place, including security of your data and other personal information.

 ### DISCLOSURE OF DATA
 -----------------------

 ### LEGAL REQUIREMENTS

-Alan Stevenson Financial Services Inc. may disclose your personal data in good faith believing that such action is necessary to:
+Studio Holloway may disclose your personal data in good faith believing that such action is necessary to:

 - Comply with a legal obligation
-- To protect and defend the rights or property of Alan Stevenson Financial Services Inc.
+- To protect and defend the rights or property of Studio Holloway
 - To prevent or investigate possible wrongful acts related to the Service
 - To protect the personal safety of service users or the public
 - Protect against legal liability